Facebook parent company fined $25M for WA campaign finance violations

 From 2019 to 2021, three people requested information from Meta about the political ads it was selling (even as it said it had stopped selling ads in Washington).

 But Meta never provided these requesters with the information required by Washington law, North wrote.
-When it did provide information, it was insufficient, redacted or weeks or months late, North wrote.
+When it did provide information, it was insufficient, redacted, or weeks or months late, North wrote.

 “Meta not only continued to solicit Washington Political Advertisements, but Meta was aware that its announced ‘ban’ would not, and did not, stop all such advertising from continuing to be displayed on its platform,” North wrote.